 I’m in the Sunshine Coast Australia Real Estate industry, and for me, the Sunshine Coast expanding is bittersweet.
 I prefer the coast to stay smaller as I prefer rural to urban settings.
 Nevertheless, I appreciate the growth of its economic impact on the families living here, so overall, the changes are positive.

-The farmland in Palmview, located right next to Sippy Downs, is in the process of being redeveloped at the cost of around $3 bill.
+The farmland in Palmview, which is right next to Sippy Downs, is in the process of redevelopment.
+The cost of its redevelopment is around $3 bill.
 While this is a lot of money, it’s worth it as it plans to bring in 17,000 new homes.
 The first portion of the development has been named Harmony, with sales already happening.
 The Sunshine Coast is benefiting with around 9,000 people working on the development.